l7aur/Chess-Engine/README.md

 ### How To Play

-Download the *main.exe* file and the *Sprites* folder.
-Place them in the same directory.

-Run the *main.exe* file.
-A pop-up window should appear.

 ### Resources

 The game assets and/or sprites were either provided by the course as resources or downloaded from the web - [itch.io](https://itch.io/game-assets).